tomz197/mongodb-analyze/README.md

 ## Not implemented
 > [!CAUTION]
 > At the moment the tool does not correctly analyzes following types:
-> - Array of objects(Embedded document): it will not go through the fields of the embedded document
+> - Array of objects(Embedded document): it will not g1o through the fields of the embedded document

 ## Requirements
 - Go 1.23